Each generation of workers brings challenges, preferences, and opportunities for management teams to shape the workplace.

 Breaking the myths of Gen Z work ethic

 Contrary to what most people believe, Gen Z workers are not against traditional jobs.
-As mentioned, younger workers only want their employers to listen to their priorities and deliver their expectations.
+As mentioned, younger generations of workers only want their employers to listen to their priorities and deliver their expectations.

 More horror stories surround the myth of Gen Z work ethic, making employers reluctant to hire younger workers.
 It’s time to break the following myths and get to know the generation more.